-As summer draws to a close, mark your calendars for a fun Cape May tradition—The Rich Reinhart Junior Clamshell Pitching Tournament.
-The longest-running contest of its kind in the region, the Junior Clamshell Pitching Tournament is set for Friday, August 30, 2019 on Windsor Beach (across from Congress Hall) in Cape May.
-Registration begins at 11 a.m. and the tournament starts at noon.
-The tournament is free and open to boys and girls in two age groups, ages 6 to 11 and ages 12 to 17.
+As summer draws to a close, mark your calendars for a fun Cape May tradition - The Rich Reinhart Junior Clamshell Pitching Tournament!
+The longest-running contest of its kind in the region, the Junior Clamshell Pitching Tournament is set for Friday, September 3rd on Windsor Beach (across from Congress Hall) in Cape May.
+Registration begins at 11 AM and the tournament starts at Noon.
+The tournament is free and open to boys and girls in two age groups: ages 6 to 11 and ages 12 to 17.

 Named in memory of Rich Reinhart, the former president and founder of the International Clamshell Pitching Club of Cape May, the tournament is now carried on by Rich’s daughter, Stephanie Stephens.

 For additional information contact The City of Cape May at (609) 884-9565.

 Trophies are given to the 1st and 2nd place of each age group, singles and doubles